BMW X5 (F15)

-The BMW X5 (F15) is a mid-size luxury SUV manufactured and marketed worldwide by BMW since 2013.
-The car was unveiled in the 2013 Frankfurt International Motor Show.
+The BMW X5 (F15) is the third generation of the X5 series of mid-size luxury crossover SUVs manufactured and marketed worldwide by BMW from 2013 to 2018.
+The car was unveiled at the 2013 Frankfurt International Motor Show.
 Early X5 models include xDrive50i, xDrive30d, M50d.
 BMW xDrive40d, xDrive35i, xDrive25d, sDrive25d were to be added in December 2013.

-The X5 arrived in US showrooms in the fourth quarter of 2013.
+The X5 arrived in US showrooms in 2013.
 Early models include sDrive35i, xDrive35i, xDrive50i, followed by xDrive35d in early 2014, and the xDrive40e, a plug-in hybrid variant in 2015.

 Concept cars

 BMW Concept X5 eDrive (2013)

 The BMW Concept X5 eDrive is a plug-in hybrid concept vehicle version of the X5 with kidney grille slats, air intake bars and the inlay in the rear bumper in the BMW i Blue colour; Silverflake metallic body colour, xDrive all-wheel-drive system, specially designed roof rails, a connector for the charging cable that lights up during charging, 21-inch light-alloy wheels in an exclusive aerodynamically optimised design, a four-cylinder BMW TwinPower Turbo combustion engine and a 70 kW electric motor developed by the BMW Group, a charging cable stored in the load area below the flat storage compartment and BMW ConnectedDrive with Remote app.
 The electric motor can be driven at top speed of 120 kph.
 The battery mode has an all-electric range of 30 km.

 The vehicle was unveiled at the 2013 Frankfurt International Motor Show.
 The production model was named BMW X5 xDrive40e.